tobyspark/ORBIT-Camera/Resources/ParticipantInformation.markdown

 ## How is the project being funded?

 The project is funded by Microsoft.
-We have an ‘AI for Accessibility grant’, see ‘Personalized object recognition through AI’ on https://www.microsoft.com/en-us/ai/ai-for-accessibility-projects?activetab=pivot1%3aprimaryr2
+We have an ‘AI for Accessibility grant’: [‘Personalized object recognition through AI’](https://www.microsoft.com/en-us/ai/ai-for-accessibility-projects?activetab=pivot1%3aprimaryr2)

 ## Conflicts of interests